Nintendo mobile games: Animal Crossing: Pocket Camp (2017)

 Animal Crossing: Pocket Camp was released in October 2017.
 Based on the Animal Crossing series, the game is a social simulation game that has the player work to earn a living and improve their home in a town filled with anthropomorphic creatures.
 Like Fire Emblem Heroes, Nintendo used a free-to-play mechanism, allowing players to purchase in-game items that reduce activity cooldown timers.
 The title was downloaded more than 15 million times within its first week of release.
 Sensor Tower estimated the game exceeded in revenue within about 10 months from its release.
 On August 21, 2024, it was announced that the game will reach end of service on November 29 and be replaced with a paid version without microtransactions called: Animal Crossing: Pocket Camp complete.

 Dragalia Lost (2018)

-Dragalia Lost is an action role-playing game developed by Cygames.
+Dragalia Lost was an action role-playing game developed by Cygames.
 It was announced in April 2018, and launched in Japan, Taiwan, and the United States on September 27, 2018.
 By July 2019, The game generated over USD100 million in revenue.
 Dragalia Lost was shut down on November 30, 2022.